Escanaba River

-The Escanaba River (/ˌɛskəˈnɑːbə/ ES-kə-NAH-bə) is a 52.2 mi river on the Upper Peninsula of the U.S. state of Michigan.

-The name of this large river system and the community of Escanaba were derived from an Ojibwa (Chippewa) Indian word meaning “flat rock".
+The Escanaba River (/ˌɛskəˈnɑːbə/ ES-kə-NAH-bə) is a 52.2 mi river in the Upper Peninsula of the U.S. state of Michigan.
+The name of the river and the community of Escanaba, Michigan, at its mouth were derived from an Ojibwa (Chippewa) word meaning “flat rock".

 It is a wide river that cuts into limestone beds.
 The water has a brown to orange color due to the presence of iron deposits in the surrounding area.
-The upper river is rocky and scenic and supports brook, brown and some rainbow trout throughout along with warmwater species in the impoundments.
-The main Escanaba River is known for its pools and rapids.
+The river supports brook, brown and some rainbow trout along with warmwater species in the impoundments.
+The river is known for its pools and rapids, and the upper river is rocky and scenic.